markbattistella/BezelKit/README.md

 ## Things to note

 `BezelKit` **does not** currently support the affects from display zooming.
-When the generator runs, it perfoms all extractions on the "Standard" zoom level of the device.
+When the generator runs, it performs all extractions on the "Standard" zoom level of the device.

 If this was run on the "Zoomed" level, then the bezel radius would be different.
 However, since the physical device cannot change based on the zoom level, using "Standard" is the correct CGFloat number.

-There is also no way to automate zoom levels in `xcrun simctl` so it would have to be a manual inclusion, and at this point in time (unless raised via Issues) there is no realy benefit for using the zoomed value for `_displayRoundedCorner`.
+There is also no way to automate zoom levels in `xcrun simctl` so it would have to be a manual inclusion, and at this point in time (unless raised via Issues) there is no really benefit for using the zoomed value for `_displayRoundedCorner`.

 ## Generating New Bezels

-You can generate new bezel data for additional devices using the `index.js` NodeJS script located in the `Sources/Generator` folder.
+You can generate new bezel data for additional devices using the `index.js` NodeJS script located in the `Generator` folder.

 ### Requirements

-- iOS/iPadOS runtime installed on your Mac machine to get the simulator.
+- iOS/iPadOS runtime installed on your macOS machine to get the simulator.
 - NodeJS installed to run the script.
 - All requirements for running a simulator, opening an Xcode project, etc.